luanti-org/contentdb/app/flatpages/policy_and_guidance.md

 ## 7. Screenshots

+1. We require all packages to have at least one screenshot.
+For packages without visual content, we recommend making a symbolic image with icons, graphics, or text to depict the package.

-1.  **Screenshots must not violate copyright.** You should have the rights to the screenshot.
+2.  **Screenshots must not violate copyright.** This means don't just copy images from Google search, see [the copyright guide](/help/copyright/).

-2.  **Screenshots must depict the actual content of the package in some way, and not be misleading.**
+3.  **Screenshots must depict the actual content of the package in some way, and not be misleading.**

     Do not use idealized mockups or blender concept renders if they do not